tanvee38/puppeteer-test/README.md

 ## Install

-1. Intall node.JS (in case it is not installed on your system)
+1. Intall node.JS (In case it is not installed on your system)

     Kindly follow the below link to download and install

     https://nodejs.org/en/download/

-2. Intall Git (in case it is not installed on your system)
+2. Intall Git (In case it is not installed on your system)

    Kindly follow the below link to download and install